 He served on the Assay Commission for 1966.
 He won the ANA Medal of Merit in 1978.
+He was named a Numismatic News Numismatic Ambassador in 1986.
 Elected to the ANA Board in 1989; vice president in 1993, president in 1995.
 Inducted into the ANA Hall of Fame in 1996.
 Glenn Smedley Memorial Award in 1997.
 Farran Zerbe Memorial Award winner in 1998.
 Lifetime Achievement Award in 2001.
 Named Numismatist of the Year in 2004.
 In 2016 Bressett received the ANS Distinguished Service Award.
 He is a member of the Rittenhouse Society.
 In 2018 he was awarded the Burnett Anderson Memorial Award for Excellence in Numismatic Writing.
 In 2021 he was on the Coin World list of The Most Influential People in Numismatics 1960-2020.

 Bressett refrained from buying and selling coins when he worked for Whitman to avoid any conflict of interest.
 Since then his collection has focused on oriental coins and odd and curious money.
 He has an extensive library and photo collection.

 Alaska's Coinage Through the Years with Maurice Gould (1960).
 A second edition published (1965) included Kay and Nancy Dethridge as co-authors.